-The following represents the Organization's financial assets at December 31, 2019, reduced by amounts not available for general use within one year of the statement of financial position date because of contractual or donor-imposed restrictions or internal designations.
+The following represents the Organization's financial assets at December 31, 2020, reduced by amounts not available for general use within one year of the statement of financial position date because of contractual or donor-imposed restrictions or internal designations.
 Amounts not available include amounts set aside by the Board of Trustees that could be drawn upon if the Board approves that action.

-2019
+2020

-Cash and cash equivalents \$ 1,976,622
+Cash and cash equivalents \$ 4,591,813

-Grants receivable 108,278
+Grants receivable 189,701

-Contributions receivable 378,310
+Contributions receivable 591,577

-Level one investments 1,228,126
+Level one investments 1,837,581

-Total financial assets 3,691,336
+Total financial assets 7,210,672

-Less amounts not available to be used within one year:
+Less amounts not available to be used within

+one year:

-Board-designated net assets (1,282,245)
+Board-designated net assets (1,887,129)

-Net assets with donor restrictions (694,400)
+Net assets with donor restrictions (624,725)

-(1,976,845)
+(2,511,854)

-Financial assets available to meet general expenditures over the next twelve months \$ 1,714,691
+Financial assets available to meet general

+expenditures over the next twelve months \$ 4,698,818

 The Organization has a policy to structure its financial assets to be available as its general expenditures, liabilities, and other obligations come due.
 As part of its liquidity plan, excess cash is invested in level one investments, such as mutual funds and equities.
-The Organization also has additional Board-designated net assets of \$1,711,715 which can be released with approval by the Board of Trustees.
-Included in Board-designated net assets are \$429,470 in level two investments which are not included in the calculation above.
+The Organization also has additional Board-designated net assets of \$1,887,129 which can be released with approval by the Board of Trustees.
+Included in Board-designated net assets are \$421,153 in level two investments.